krigjo25/C/Introduction to C/Half/README.md

 ## About Debug

-A CS program that calculates the half of a bill
+A CS program that calculates the taxes, TIP and the total bill Using arithmetic operations.
-Using basic math

 ###  Disclamers